AchrafKassioui/Learning-iOS-Dev/README.md

 ## Links and resources

-- Good basic tutorial on how to present a SpriteKit scene in a SwiftUI view: https://www.youtube.com/watch?v=Sb7ytck3gMA
-- Miguel de Icaza talks about Swift in general, then advocates Swift for The Godot engine: https://media.ccc.de/v/godotcon2023-57866-swift-godot-fixing-the-multi-million-dollar-mistake#t=3280
+- 🎬 Miguel de Icaza talks about Swift in general, then advocates Swift for The Godot engine: https://media.ccc.de/v/godotcon2023-57866-swift-godot-fixing-the-multi-million-dollar-mistake#t=3280
+- 💻 You can use this online Swift compiler to try out some code: https://www.programiz.com/swift/online-compiler/
+- 🎬 📒 Good basic tutorial on how to present a SpriteKit scene in a SwiftUI view: https://www.youtube.com/watch?v=Sb7ytck3gMA